agricolamz/lingglosses/docs/index.md

 NOM = nominative, GEN = nominative, DAT = nominative, ACC = accusative, VOC = accusative, LOC = accusative, INS = accusative, PL = plural, SG = singular
 ```

-Except obvious mistakes in this list there are some more problems that I wanted to emphasize:
+Except obvious mistakes in this list there are some more problems that I want to emphasize:

 * lack of the alphabetic order;
 * there is also some abbreviation (<span style="font-variant:small-caps;">sbjv</span>, <span style="font-variant:small-caps;">imp</span>) in the article that are absent in the abbreviation list.